Phones · Resale guide

 Insider Checks

-THE SIM TRAY WATER INDICATOR (₹8,000-15,000 repair).
-This is crucial.
-Remove the SIM tray completely and look inside the slot with a strong flashlight.
-You’ll see a tiny white or silver sticker – the Liquid Contact Indicator (LCI).
+THE SIM TRAY WATER INDICATOR: Remove the SIM tray and look inside the slot with a flashlight.
+You’ll see a small white/silver sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.
-Even if it seems to work, internal corrosion can cause issues later, leading to costly board repairs.
+This is the #1 check every mobile repair shop does first and can instantly reduce the phone’s value by ₹5,000-10,000 due to hidden risks.

-THE HAPTIC FEEDBACK TEST (₹2,000-4,000 repair).
-Go to Settings > Sound & Vibration > Haptics and Vibration intensity.
-Toggle the vibration options.
-The haptic engine should produce a sharp, clean “tap” feeling.
+THE HAPTIC FEEDBACK TEST: Go to Settings > System settings > Haptics and tone.
+Toggle the vibration intensity and test various haptic feedback options.
+The motor should produce a sharp, clean “tap” feeling.
 If it feels dull, buzzy, or rattly, the haptic motor might be failing or has been replaced with a cheap knockoff.
+This is a ₹2,000-4,000 repair.

 Common Scams to Watch For (India 2026)

-Google FRP Lock (Factory Reset Protection).
-The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account to proceed.
-This renders the phone unusable for you.
-ALWAYS insist on the seller factory resetting the device in front of you and completing the initial setup to ensure no account locks are active.
+Google FRP Lock: The phone might look clean, but after a factory reset, it asks for the previous owner’s Google account credentials (Factory Reset Protection).
+ALWAYS insist that the seller performs a factory reset in front of you and completes the initial setup process to confirm it’s unlocked.
+If they refuse, don’t buy it.

-Fake Battery Health Reading.
-Some sellers use software to spoof battery health percentages, making an old, degraded battery appear healthy.
-The real test is actual usage—if a phone showing 90%+ battery health dies in 3-4 hours of moderate use, the reading is likely fake.
-Always check the battery health from the phone’s own settings, not a third-party app.
+Fake Battery Health Reading: Some sellers use tweaked software to display a high battery health percentage on Android phones.
+The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ health, the reading is likely fake.
+Use ‘AccuBattery’ for a more reliable estimate.

 Seller’s Guide — How to Maximize Your OnePlus 10T Resale